oliver32767/MonkeyBoard/README.md

 ## Requirements

-Apart from the Libraries managed by ivy, you need to have the following jars to your build path.
+Apart from the Libraries managed by ivy, you need to have the following jars on your build path.
 They can be found in `$ANDROID_SDK/tools/lib` (tools rev. 21.0.1).

 * chimpchat.jar